 New Listings and Pending Sales

-- Sellers accepted offers for an average of 101.3 percent of their list price
+- Sellers still getting strong offers at 100.0 percent of their list price

 Sales & Prices